zer0def/nginxinc-kubernetes-ingress/docs/content/installation/running-multiple-ingress-controllers.md

 **Notes**:
 * For Kubernetes < 1.18, if the class is not set in an Ingress configuration resource, the Ingress Controller will handle the resource.
 This is controlled via the `-use-ingress-class-only` argument.
 * For Kubernetes >= 1.18, if the class is not set in an Ingress resource, Kubernetes will set it to the class of the default Ingress Controller.
 To make the Ingress Controller the default one, the `ingressclass.kubernetes.io/is-default-class` must be set on the IngressClass resource.
 See Step 3 *Create an IngressClass resource* of the [Create Common Resources](/nginx-ingress-controller/installation/installation-with-manifests/#create-common-resources) section.
-* For VirtualServer, VirtualServerRoute and TransportServer resources the Ingress Controller will always handle resources with an empty class.
+* For VirtualServer, VirtualServerRoute, Policy and TransportServer resources the Ingress Controller will always handle resources with an empty class.

 ## Running NGINX Ingress Controller and Another Ingress Controller